Boris told such dreadful lies

 James Landale in 1994, on the occasion of the end of Boris Johnson’s time at the Daily Telegraph’s Brussels bureau, as quoted in Just Boris: A Tale of Blond Ambition by Sonia Purnell (Aurum Press, 2012)

 For liberals and left-wingers of a pessimistic bent, that is the political upshot of 2016.

 In the wake of the United Kingdom’s vote to leave the European Union, and Donald Trump’s surprise victory over Hillary Clinton in the American presidential election, soi-disant ‘progressives’ have proclaimed the dawning of the ‘post-truth’ era.
-The theory goes as follows: a toxic brew of ‘fake news’ on social media, tabloid scare stories about immigration, and impossible pledges from power-hungry politicians have delivered the electorates of Britain and the United States into the clutches of bigots and demagogues, bringing the anglo-saxon world to the brink of crisis, and setting us, perhaps, on the road to fascism.
+The theory goes as follows: a toxic brew of ‘fake news’ on social media, tabloid scare stories about immigration, and impossible pledges from power-hungry politicians have delivered the electorates of Britain and the United States into the clutches of bigots and demagogues, setting us, perhaps, on the road to fascism.
 How else to explain the voters’ refusal to rubber-stamp polite society’s preferred political outcomes?

-Surely they wouldn’t have voted for Brexit unless they truly believed the EU was poised to admit Turkey?
-And had they doubted ‘our NHS’ would be the recipient of an extra £350 million a week, then presumably that podgy toff Dave would still be prime minister?
+They wouldn’t have voted for Brexit unless they truly believed the EU was poised to admit Turkey, surely?
+And had they doubted ‘our NHS’ would receive an extra £350 million a week, then presumably that podgy toff Dave would still be prime minister?